kohlschutter/jacline/README.md

   paradigm with "Common-Sourcing", i.e., having the same Java source definitions for JavaScript/JVM targets along with the occasional native JavaScript file that replaces the vanilla Java implementation for the JavaScript context.
-No separate `-j2cl` jars need to be produced just to support jacline!
+No separate `-j2cl` jars need to be produced just to support JavaScript!
 - Provides a Service Provider Interface implementation ("ServiceLoader") that further simplifies sharing code between vanilla JVM java and jacline-transpiled JavaScript, and additionally helps decoupling your code.